 Nathaniel Rich is the esteemed novelist and essayist.
 Multiple works of his short fiction pieces have been finalists for honorable awards; “The Northeast Kingdom” and “Blue Rock” were finalists for the National Magazine Award for Fiction.
 Additionally, “Blue Rock” was awarded the 2017 Emily Clark Balch Prize for Fiction.
+His 2019 Losing Earth: A Recent History was long-listed for the 2020 Andrew Carnegie Medals for Excellence.
 Between 2005 and 2010, Nathaniel Rich served as Fiction Editor for the Paris Review.

 A writer for The New York Times, Nathaniel Rich’s essays on literature have been regularly featured in the Atlantic and the New York Review of Books.
 Furthermore, Rich’s essays have appeared in Rolling Stone Magazine, Harper’s, and Men’s Journal in addition to several anthologies including Best American Nonrequired Reading and Best American Science and Nature Writing.